LeoNiedermeier/LeoNiedermeier.github.io/_docs/misc/eclipse_misc.md

 summary: "Notes about Eclipse"
 ---

-## Change Author and Committers Name and Email
+## GIT: Change Author and Committers Name and Email

 * Global
 * Per Project